Utah Waterways

 Pre-2000 incident records are sparse for most lakes outside Great Salt Lake and Utah Lake.
 Wasatch County SAR explicitly does not maintain records before 1994.
 USCG BARD database excludes Utah data per DHS PIA-011.

 This is a research compilation, not an engineering survey.
-Contamination figures are upper-bound estimates.
 Numbers should not be cited in legal, regulatory, or engineering contexts without primary-source verification.
+Earlier editions converted counts into gallons of water at risk; that methodology was retired August 4, 2026 (see the Stakes tab and our Transparency page).

 About Fathom Restoration